Parliament Hill: Parliament Buildings

 The Parliament Buildings are three edifices arranged around three sides of Parliament Hill's central lawn.
 The speakers of each chamber of the legislature oversee the use and administration of the spaces within each building.

-The Centre Block has the Senate and Commons chambers, and is fronted by the Peace Tower on the south facade, and the Library of Parliament lies at the building's rear.
+The Centre Block normally houses the Senate and Commons chambers (which have been temporarily relocated during renovations expected to conclude in 2028) and is fronted by the Peace Tower on the south facade, and the Library of Parliament lies at the building's rear.

 The East Block contains ministers' and senators' offices, meeting rooms, and other administrative spaces.

-The West Block is serving as the temporary seat of the House of Commons.
+The West Block is serving as the temporary seat of the House of Commons, its courtyard having been converted into the parliamentary chamber with a glass roof covering the formerly open space.
+Additionally, the building houses offices and meeting spaces for members of the House of Commons.

 The buildings' unifying architectural style is Gothic Revival.

 Monuments and statues

 More than 20 bronze statues in the grounds commemorate important figures in Canada's history.
 Most are arranged in the gardens behind the three parliamentary buildings and one stands outside the main fence.
 (Note: Due to renovations on Parliament Hill, some statues have been relocated to other places around the hill.)